 Do you know how to go about promoting your work?

 The task of promoting your work and increasing your visibility might appear daunting and make you nervous.
 But don’t worry!
-We have designed a learning course that talks about eight great strategies you could explore to promote your research.
-Click on the image to access the course.
+We have designed a learning course that talks about eight great strategies you could explore to promote your research: How to promote your research for greater impact!